dgraph-io/dgraph/wiki/content/clients/index.md

 {{% /notice %}}

 It's also possible to interact with dgraph directly via its HTTP endpoints.
-This this allows clients to be built for languages that don't have access to a working gRPC implementation.
+This allows clients to be built for languages that don't have access to a working gRPC implementation.

 In the examples shown here, regular command line tools such as `curl` and